Several smart thermostats are now on the market in the UK.

 Here you'll find two real-world reviews of just one of these options: the Nest Thermostat.
 Read on to find out more about this popular smart home device.

 Nest Review from a Technophile

-uSwitch's resident tech expert Ernest Doku specialises in all things tech.
+Uswitch's resident tech expert Ernest Doku specialises in all things tech.
 With an unabashed love of gadgets, Ernest helps consumers get a good deal and value for money.
-He currently holds the title of Technology and Mobiles Expert at uSwitch.

 With energy bills constantly rising, it’s more important than ever to get a handle on expenditure when it comes to heating, or run the risk of spending big bucks on keeping warm this winter.